 Only aficionados still insist that bullfighting is the fiesta nacional.
 Its popularity is greatest in Andalucía and around Madrid, but as a national passion, it ranks far behind soccer.
 It was banned in the Canary Islands in 1991, and there is a strong anti-bullfighting sentiment in Galicia and Catalonia (in Barcelona the city council officially condemned it in 2004).
 In Catalonia, children under 14 have been prohibited from attending bullfights since 1999.
 A poll taken in 2006 showed that only about 25% of Spaniards had any interest in the spectacle, and those were made up mostly of older people.
 Although there is a core of aficionados, opposition to the bullfighting continues to grow.
 Protests are held regularly outside many of the larger rings, and animal rights activists and others have put pressure on the European Union (EU) to condemn it.
 In 2007 the EU went as far as to urge Spain to end bullfighting, not nearly far enough for animal rights activists.
 Aficionados have countered calling on UNESCO to grant bullfighting a World Heritage status.

-In 2007, the socialist governement took the historic step of discontinuing live broadcasts of corridas on Spain’s public television (TVE).
+In 2007, the socialist government took the historic step of discontinuing live broadcasts of corridas on Spain’s public television (TVE).
 Live bullfighting had been a staple of late afternoon family viewing from 1951, but the government argued that it was expensive to put on, and clashed with the time slot for children’s programming.
 Some regional outlets, however, still continue live transmissions.

 Passionate arguments are put forth by both sides in support of their views.
 Anti-bullfighting campaigners decry the cruelty of a practice in which the bull is publicly taunted, maimed, and made to bleed, before being callously killed.
 It breeds insensitivity to the brutal abuse of animals, they argue, and causes unnecessary suffering simply for the pleasure of the spectators.

 Aficionados counter with a variety of arguments.
-Bullfighting is part of the Spanish identity; the bull leads a pampered life until it enters the ring (where it will die within 20 minutes) and therefore receives better treatment than the millions of animals, fattened for mass consumption; the bull is so driven by adrenaline that it doesn’t really suffer; the bullfighting supports a $2 billion industry employing over 100,000 people; the breeding of the bulls benefits the environment because it protects land that might otherwise fall to urban development or golf courses.
+Bullfighting is part of the Spanish identity; the bull leads a pampered life until it enters the ring (where it will die within 20 minutes) and therefore receives better treatment than the millions of animals, with restricted movement and fattened for mass consumption; the bull is so driven by adrenaline that it doesn’t really suffer; the bullfighting supports a $2 billion industry employing over 100,000 people; the breeding of the bulls benefits the environment because it protects land that might otherwise fall to urban development or golf courses.
 Going green is a clever pitch!
 (For the morality of eating meat from bulls killed in the ring, see http://www.theguardian.com/lifeandstyle/2014/aug/20/fighting-bull-beef-most-ecological-meat-in-world The numerous comments make interesting reading too.)

 The survival of bullfighting is debatable.
 There will always be supporters, and if the corrida is not banned by law (as happened in the case of fox hunting by hounds in Britain in November 2004), it will probably remain an attraction for a minority.